SolidStateLeipzig/solidstateleipzig.github.io/_sources/l3_groups/l3_content.md

 ## Chirality

 Screw axes impart their sense of rotation to the atomic arrangement and, therefore, to the crystal as a whole.
-For example $3_1$ and $3_2$ produce similar helical chains with the counter-clockwise and clockwise rotations, respectively (Fig.{numref}`fig-chirality`).
+For example $3_1$ and $3_2$ produce similar helical chains with the counter-clockwise and clockwise rotations, respectively ({numref}`fig-chirality`).
 It is an example of chirality.

 ```{figure} /figures/ch3-chirality.svg
 :name: fig-chirality